INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 Our counter is now pretty performant, only one small detail remains.
 By default, the `VarHandle` API is doing **boxing** (int -> Integer ...)
-	*This is one of the biggest problem with Java by the way, as this poor design choice destroys performance (this behaviour was fixed in Kotlin)*

 We will prevent the autoboxing feature on our `VarHandle` like so:
 ```java